Laravel Interview Questions For 1 Year Experience

 Message us for more information: +91 9987184296

-1 - What is Laravel?
+1 - What is Laravel and why is it used?

-2) What are the key features of Laravel?
+2) What are service providers in Laravel?

 3) Explain routing in Laravel.